Hilltop Supermarket kicked off 2023 Dwayne Byard Memorial BBQ Cook-Off Friday night - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The 2022 Dwayne Byard Memorial BBQ Cook-Off kickoff event at Hilltop Supermarket began at 6:00pm and continued until 9:00pm.
+Clarksville, TN – The 2022 Dwayne Byard Memorial BBQ Cook-Off kickoff event at Hilltop Supermarket began Friday night, May 5th at 6:00pm and continued until 9:00pm.
 There was a great turnout for the event.
 It was cloudy and cool, but the forecasted rain held off making it a good night for a party.

 “It was a good turnout.
 The weather kind of hurt us a little bit, but other than that, I couldn’t ask for any better,” stated Cody Jackson.